Rotator Cuff Injuries: Causes and Treatment

 The severity of rotator cuff injuries can vary significantly, from basic inflammation to complete tears that require shoulder surgery.

 To determine the severity of a rotator cuff injury, your orthopedic shoulder specialist will perform a range of rotator cuff injury tests.
-His or her initial examination will include a physical exam, in which the surgeon will move your arm around, test the strength of your shoulder and apply pressure to different areas in and around your shoulder.
+The initial examination will include a physical exam, in which the surgeon will move your arm around, test the strength of your shoulder and apply pressure to different areas in and around your shoulder.

 Based on the results of this initial rotator cuff injury test, your shoulder specialist may order an X-ray, ultrasound or shoulder MRI to further determine the severity of your rotator cuff tear.